nozwock/yanu/README.md

 **Yanu** is a **Nintendo Switch** rom patcher made to be compatible with Skyline.
 The supported platforms currently consist of **Linux**, **Android w/Termux** and **Windows**.

-The software is to act as an band-aid until Skyline supports Updates/DLCs natively.
+The software is to act as sort-of a band-aid until Skyline supports Updates/DLCs natively.

 > **Note:** doesn't support DLCs yet.